52/58 ft new build

 Comparison level 1-4 | 100 % | 94 % | 83 % | 76 % |

-This calculation is based on a heavy and forgiving Seldèn aluminum spar.
+This calculation is based on a heavy and forgiving Seldén aluminum spar.
 The new build would get a carbon spar with 50 percent bare tube weight of an aluminum spar.
-Composite rigging instead of stainless steel cables will reduce the rigging weight even further.
-Thus the design spiral and weight savings in other areas (down to a lighter engine etcetera) are not jet contained in these preliminary numbers.
+Composite rigging instead of stainless-steel cables will reduce the rigging weight even further.
+Thus, the design spiral and weight savings in other areas (down to a lighter engine, etcetera) are not yet contained in these preliminary numbers.

-Built in the lowest tech level Swede 55 would become lighter than the Fisksätra manufacture, with a way better ballast ratio of 54 percent.
-The two higher grade Carbon/Kevlar new builds (right columns) would require a redesign due to a weightsaving of 1,4 or even two tons.
-Such a state of the art Swede 55 displacing three quarters of the original will result in a new Sailarea/Displacement ratio: A sensation to sail.
+Built at the lowest tech level, Swede 55 would become lighter than the Fisksätra manufacture, with a way better ballast ratio of 54 percent.
+The two higher grade Carbon/Kevlar new builds (right columns) would require a redesign due to a weight saving of 1,4 or even two tons.
+Such a state-of-the-art Swede 55 displacing three quarters of the original will result in a new Sail area/Displacement ratio: A sensation to sail.

 A second measure to gain stability could be to make the boat slightly wider.
 The gained righting moment to be evaluated in collaboration with a naval architect.
 Such a refinement is a delicate task.
-By all means the elegance of Swede 55 with its slim rear overhang should be preserved.
+Certainly, the elegance of Swede 55 with its slim rear overhang should be preserved.

 A 58 ft Swede was calculated on a conceptual basis in the same manner as outlined above: Here with 17.60 m LOA, 14 m waterline, 3.23 m beam.